linkerd/website/linkerd.io/content/what-is-a-service-mesh/_index.md

   - priority = 1.0
 faqs:
   - question: What is a service mesh?
-    answer: A service mesh like Linkerd is a tool for adding observability, security, and reliability features to "cloud native" applications by transparently inserting this functionality at the platform layer rather than the application layer.
-The service mesh is rapidly becoming a standard part of the cloud native stack, especially for Kubernetes adopters.
+    answer: A service mesh is a tool for adding security, reliability, and observability features to cloud native applications by transparently inserting this functionality at the platform layer rather than the application layer.
   - question: What does a service mesh actually do?
     answer: A service mesh adds reliability, security, and observability features to a microservice application by managing the way that